 If you ask the locals, they will tell you that Marco Polo was born there.
-Aside from that, Korcula is ideal for heading off on foot and exploring.
+Aside from that, Korcula town is ideal for heading off on foot and exploring.
 The main town is also called Korcula, but Vela Luka is a great town to enjoy, and this is also where you get the ferry.

 Vela Luka, Korcula

 Vela Luka is a small town located in a wide bay on the island of Korčula.
-The town is rich with many coves to discover, vineyards, olive groves, fig trees, and pine trees.
+The town is rich with many coves to discover, vineyards, olive trees, fig trees, and pine trees.
 Vela Luka is the biggest village on the island and has one of the largest nautical harbors in the area.
 It also has some of the best stone beaches in Croatia!

 What to Do in Vela Luka

-- Visit Local Monuments: En-route visit local monuments, such as the chapel of Sv.
-Juraj, an old fortress called Hum and an abandoned village called Dub.
+- Visit Local Monuments: En route, visit local monuments, such as the chapel of Sv.
+Juraj, an old fortress called Hum, and an abandoned village called Dub.
 All the trails are very well marked.

-- Town Centre Museum: Visit the Museum in the town center of Vela Luka, it has many archaeological and art collections, including two Henry Moores, works of contemporary Croatian Artists, and finds from the Vela Špilja.
+- Town Centre Museum: Visit the Museum in the town center of Vela Luka; it has many archaeological and art collections, including two Henry Moores, works of contemporary Croatian Artists, and finds from the Vela Špilja.

 Best For Marine Life